swallowcamel/nancywiki/The-Application-Before,-After-and-OnError-pipelines.md

 The parameter that is passed into the pipeline is an instance of the current `NancyContext`, from which you get access to things like context variables and the request.

-A return value of `null` means that no action is taken by the hook and that the request should process to be processed by the matching route.
+A return value of `null` means that no action is taken by the hook and that the request should be processed by the matching route.
 However, if the interceptor returns a `Response` of its own, the request will never be processed by a route and the response will be sent back to the client.

 ## Intercepting the request after the route was invoked

-The `After` pipelines is defined using the same syntax as the `Before` pipeline, and the passed in parameter is also the current `NancyContext`.
-The difference is that the hooks does not return a value.
+The `After` pipeline is defined using the same syntax as the `Before` pipeline, and the passed in parameter is also the current `NancyContext`.
+The difference is that the hook does not return a value.

 An application level `After` hook is defined by a `Action<NancyContext>` function and is used in the following way